 - Number of products in stock (you probably won’t get the Buy Box if you have 1 unit in stock and another seller has a lot more)

 There are more factors that come into play, but these are the biggest.
 Take a look if anything here applies to you, and if so, try to rectify it.

 Being buried in the “Other Sellers on Amazon” section is just as bad as being buried on page 9 of the search results.

 #11: Run & Optimize PPC Campaigns

 Amazon search is becoming more and more of a “pay to play” game.
-Organic search results are getting pushed down, in favor of sponsored (PPC) results.
+Organic search results are getting pushed down, in favor of sponsored (paid) results.

-Also, a lot of sellers are running PPC, but not as effectively as they could.
-You need to constantly examine your PPC campaigns, putting more of your budget into more profitable search terms, and less budget, or excluding PPC altogether for search terms that don’t bring a good ACOS.
+Optimizations may include putting more of your budget into more profitable search terms, and less budget for search terms that don’t give you a good ACOS.